felgueres/clustered-ab-test/README.md

 ### Code related

 Given the 2-week time constraint, this project was conceived as a baseline workflow where additional features were to be implemented as time allowed.
-For this reason, the code architecture was designed in a object-oriented way that would make it easier to implement future complexity and scalability.
+The code is object-oriented to make it easier to implement future complexity and scalability.

 There are four main code-related files: